 - Liberation, grade and recovery, with case studies of mineral processing flow sheets to illustrate the basic concepts of separation.

 Parts 1 and 2 take place on the first day and some aspects further reinforced by a field course on the second day.
 This field course is different each year.
 For example, a visit to Shropshire to classical geological locations and an old lead mine, or a visit to a preserved coalmine and iron works.
 As mineral operations within reach of the University are rare now we generally do not visit working mines or quarries.
-Part 3 takes place on day three.
+Part 3 takes place on day three and four.